AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 { max . min }
 ```

-The script indicates that each of the four input values ranges from
+The result of this script indicates that overall, the values ranges from
 0.1 to 7.9.
 Said in other words, all the input values have a range within the same magnitude.

 Why is this important?
 Consider the example we have previously seen on converting binary numbers to decimal: